Simone2611/Animecrack-Remake/README.md

 ## Updates

-- **v1.0**
+<span style="color: #FF69B4;">- v1.0 </span>

 - AnimeCrack 100% work.

-- **v1.1**
+<span style="color: #FF69B4;">- v1.1 </span>

 - Bug fix

-- **v1.2**
+<span style="color: #FF69B4;">- v1.2 </span>

 - Fixed Previous button
 - Added genres of anime (Adventure, Slice of life etc.)
 - Last Epidose that come out
 - Anime ongoing
 - Description and tags under the episode
 - Added some details and some little thing that make it look good
 - Fixed page error when the link is short

-- **v1.3**
+<span style="color: #FF69B4;">- v1.3 </span>

 - Added homepage slider
 - Added Random anime
 - Added Category

-- **v1.4**
+<span style="color: #FF69B4;">- v1.4 </span>

 - Loading page
 - Css fix
 - Now the min width is 222px before it break
 - Bug fix

-- **v1.5**
+<span style="color: #FF69B4;">- v1.5 </span>

 - Bugfix
 - fixed error loading or page not loading
 - better nav bar (css)
   - less height
   - search bar update (u can see the first 4 anime u will see of the word u type)
 - better video player (css)
   - removed Tags becacuse it was useless
   - changed the position of the elements of the page
   - Episode now have pages (i did it because i dont want to scroll 1h to see last ep)
   - similar anime added
   - desc improvement
   - next and previous button update
 - logo update
 - Mobile update
   - Added home button in mobile version
   - some fix & css update

+<span style="color: #FF69F4;">- v1.5.1 </span>

+- Error 404 redirect on home page
+- Music tab fixed
+- Css fix
+- Home page button to go on top of the page

 ## Bugs that i didnt fixed:

-- Mobile is strange but not that bad
+- Mobile duble click to open sidebar
 - Similar anime tab work but it search the first word of the title and sometime it can search too much anime
-- Music tab for some reason have thumbnail strange